nyumathclinic/coursedocs-0122-1258-public/README.md

 ### How this is done

-Look at the source files, in particular `source/acitivies.ptx` and `source/activities/magic-beans.ptx` to see how the activities are included in the main document and can also build on their own.
+Look at the source files, in particular `source/activities.ptx` and `source/activities/magic-beans.ptx` to see how the activities are included in the main document and can also build on their own.

-The use of `xpointer="/1/1/1"` is a little mysterious; we could have also used `xpoint="Activity-magic-beans"` to refer to the activity by its `xml:id`, although this would require us changing that for each included activity.
+Each `worksheet` element in a worksheet `.ptx` file needs an `xml:id` to be pointed to by `activities.ptx`.
+It doesn't have to be unique to build `activities-web`, but it probably should be.
+I'm adopting the convention `ws-<code>`, where `code` is a short slug for the topic.

+You can also point to the worksheet element by a numerical path such as `/1/1/1`.
+But that's not stable; if you add elements to the higher levels, the child-index of the `pretext/article/worksheet` element will change.

+It also seems you can use an xpath expression like `xpointer(//worksheet[1])`.

 ---